mariefherv/carelulu-task-manager/README.md

 ######################################################################################

 ### ***Developer's Notes***
-  > As you may see in the package.json, I have installed packages for Apollo GraphQL.
+  > As you may see in the package.json, I have installed Apollo GraphQL dependencies.
 I tried implementing it in my web application, but I still can't wrap my head around at some-- maybe most-- concepts and I'm also running out of time.
 On the bright side, I crash-coursed the entire Lift-Off Series by Apollo Studio over the weekend and got certified as a GraphQL Associate 😽.
 You may also notice that I haven't implemented tests because I don't know how yet, but I have upcoming short course classes for Unit Testing :nerd_face:.
 The whole development process (minus the crash courses) took approximately 22 hours.